Do you know???

 Thirty-six percent of older teen girls, 22 percent of younger teen girls and 15 percent of teen boys report having skipped a meal in the past month due to stress.

 When asked why they skipped a meal, 73 percent of older teen girls said that they did not have an appetite.

 “The trend toward unhealthy eating behaviors is especially troubling among older teen girls (ages 15 to 17): 37 percent eat to manage stress, compared with 20 percent of younger teen girls (ages 13 to 14) and teen boys overall (18 percent).
 36 percent of older teen girls, 22 percent of younger teen girls and 15 percent of teen boys report having skipped a meal in the past month due to stress,” the survey found.

 When asked why they skipped a meal, 73 percent of older teen girls say they did not have an appetite.

 The ‘Stress in America’ survey found millennials are more likely than any other generations reporting #UnhealthyEating habits due to stress or #EatingUnderStress.

 “50 percent say they have done so in the past month, compared to 36 percent of Gen Xers, 36 percent of Boomers and 19 percent of matures.
 Millennials are also most likely to say they ate unhealthy foods or overate because of a food craving,” the survey found.

 Overall, millennials are most likely to #SkipBreakfast, eat to #ManageStress and skip meals as a habit, among other unhealthy dietary habits that encourage the trend!

-This story is definitely an eye-opener for those ignoring/skipping/missing regular diet to catch up to the busy lifestyles.
+This story is definitely an eye-opener for those ignoring/skipping/missing regular diet to catch up to their busy lifestyles.
 Remember, doing so makes you an addition to the 300 million+ already suffering!

 Lead a healthy life with a well-balanced dietary plan!